 EquityMultiple receives 10% of investor profits after investors have received all of their initial investment back.

 For all offerings, EquityMultiple also deducts an Administrative Expense to cover tax document creation, annual filings, and entity formation.
 This fee is split between all investors, and typically ranges from $30-$70 per investor annually.

 In addition to the investors fees and expenses described above, EquityMultiple earns upfront origination or placement fees.

-These fees vary from project to project, and are treated as expenses of the transaction.
-Placement fees are paid to Growth Capital Services, the registered broker-dealer.
+These fees vary from project to project, and are typically paid by the Sponsor/Borrower from the proceeds of the investment.
 These fees compensate EquityMultiple for the work involved with sourcing, screening and structuring investments, as well as finding investors to participate.

 The platform is based on the concept of crowdfunding.
 Decades ago, only investors with deep pockets could afford to buy into real estate deals.
 An elite sector of investors put down substantial sums of money for these projects.
 Fast forward to today, when the focus has shifted to opening the door to larger groups of people to invest smaller amounts of money.